rwmacleod/sparts/apps/catalog/README.md

 `DEFAULT_API_TIMEOUT` is the number of seconds to wait for a response in an API call.

 `BYPASS_API_CALSS` is a flag to bypass making API calls for debugging purposes.

+`BYPASS_LEDGER_CALLS` is a flag to bypass making calls to the ledger service.

 `PRODUCTION` is a boolean indicating whether this is the production server.